awsdocs/aws-codecommit-user-guide/doc_source/how-to-conditional-branch.md

 1. Choose **Create policy**\.

 1. Choose **JSON**, and then paste the following example policy\.
 Replace the value of `Resource` with the ARN of the repository that contains the branch for which you want to restrict access\.
 Replace the value of `codecommit:References` with a reference to the branch or branches to which you want to restrict access\.
-For example, this policy denies pushing commits, merging pull requests, and adding files to a branch named *`master`* and a branch named `prod` in a repository named `MyDemoRepo`:
+For example, this policy denies pushing commits, merging branches, merging pull requests, and adding files to a branch named *`master`* and a branch named `prod` in a repository named `MyDemoRepo`:

    ```
    {